 May 2016: Land & Sea Surveying provided surveying services in Jupiter Florida and Stuart Florida to locate a submerged utility line.
 Additionally, a single beam hydrographic survey of the cable route through the waterbody utilizing a 200 kHz transducer with RTK GPS for horizontal and vertical positioning was completed at each location.

 Land and Sea Surveying team utilizing GPS equipment:

 Site location, the railroad bridge in Jupiter, Florida:

 Land & Sea Surveying team used the MonArk vessel to run perpendicular lines in opposite directions across the cable with a receiver.
 The horizontal location of cable was also determined by a handheld submarine cable detector model 101:

 In the field our team set all buoys to mark the location of the found utility line:

 Site location and Land & Sea Surveying team at work in Stuart Florida:

 June 2016: Tim Carlile has updated the 2016 HYSWEEP Hydrographer Certification.

-July 2016: Land & Sea Surveying team just got contracted by Blue Origin to provide surveying services in the construction phase 1 of exploration park.
+July 2016: Land & Sea Surveying team has been awarded the contract to provide surveying services for the construction of Blue Origin Facility in Exploration Park.